Reconfigurable Intelligent Surface-Assisted Cross-Layer Authentication for Secure and Efficient Vehicular Communications: Related works

-In \cite{b3}, Cui et al. developed an elliptic curve cryptosystem (ECC)-based content-sharing scheme tailored for fifth-generation~(5G)-enabled vehicular networks.
+Mohammed et al. \cite{b120} introduce a fog computing-based pseudonym authentication scheme utilising elliptic curve cryptosystem (ECC) and general hash functions to enhance privacy and security in fifth-generation~(5G)-enabled vehicular networks.
+In \cite{b3}, Cui et al. developed an ECC-based content-sharing scheme tailored for 5G-enabled vehicular networks.
 The authors' approach enables vehicles with content downloading requests to efficiently filter their nearby vehicles to select competent and suitable proxy vehicles.
 These selected proxy vehicles are then requested to provide content services.
-Wang et al. \cite{b4}, and Li et al. \cite{b5} proposed conditional privacy-preserving authentication schemes to reduce authentication overheads and promote privacy.
+Wang et al. \cite{b4}, Li et al. \cite{b5}, and Almazroi et al. \cite{b121} proposed conditional privacy-preserving authentication schemes to reduce authentication overheads and promote privacy.
 By adopting these schemes, vehicles are not required to store any certificates for authentication, and the TA is also relieved of the need to retrieve the real identity of malicious vehicles from certificates.
 While the previously mentioned methods aim to achieve a higher authentication rate, many suffer from limited network scalability, highlighting the need for more effective solutions to meet the growing demands of vehicular communication systems.